kaimcbride/vimwiki/res/readings.md

     - later S.S. response to O.P.
 I remember liking this more, maybe
 - Why People Photograph
     - R. Adams (and other books)
-    - I'm a big fan of some of these
+    - I'm a big fan of some of these essays
-- book Yoav gave me that I already had. black cover red text
+- The Complete Essays 1973-1991
+    - Luigi Ghirri

 ## DENSE PHOTO NERDS ONLY

+- Towards a Philosophy of Photography
-- Photography.
-Villem Flusser
+    - Vilem Flusser
+    - Like Sontag and Barthes, more about talking about their philosophy through the lens of photography
+- Camera Lucida
-- Roland Barthes (but where is the punctum?)
+    - Roland Barthes
+    - This one is given too much weight in my opinion
+    - people get carried away with the 'punctum'